Term::ReadKey - phpMan

 GetTerminalSize [Filehandle]

-Returns either an empty array if this operation is unsupported,
+Returns either an empty array if this operation is unsupported, or

-only be valid in some environments.)
+valid in some environments.)

-filehandle, such as STDOUT, or a handle opened to CONOUT$.
+filehandle, such as "STDOUT", or a handle opened to "CONOUT$".

 SetTerminalSize WIDTH,HEIGHT,XPIX,YPIX [, Filehandle]

 Return -1 on failure, 0 otherwise.
-Note that this terminal size

-is only for informative value, and changing the size via this
+NOTE that this terminal size is only for informative value, and

-mechanism will not change the size of the screen.
-For example,
+changing the size via this mechanism will not change the size of

-XTerm uses a call like this when it resizes the screen.
-If any
+the screen.
+For example, XTerm uses a call like this when it

-of the new measurements vary from the old, the OS will probably
+resizes the screen.
+If any of the new measurements vary from the

-send a SIGWINCH signal to anything reading that tty or pty.
+reading that tty or pty.

 This call does not work under Windows.

-GetSpeeds [, Filehandle]
+GetSpeed [, Filehandle]

-Returns either an empty array if the operation is unsupported,
+Returns either an empty array if the operation is unsupported, or a

-in decimal.
-E.g, an in speed of 9600 baud and an out speed of
+decimal.
+E.g, an in speed of 9600 baud and an out speed of 4800

-4800 baud would be returned as (9600,4800).
-Note that currently
+baud would be returned as (9600,4800).
+Note that currently the in

-speeds are reported under Windows.
+No speeds are reported under Windows.

 GetControlChars [, Filehandle]

-Returns an array containing key/value pairs suitable for a
+Returns an array containing key/value pairs suitable for a hash.

-hash.
 The pairs consist of a key, the name of the control

 character/signal, and the value of that character, as a single